-The project will include assistance to the WDNR, county land conservation departments and local units of government in preparing and review of detailed nonpoint source pollution abatement plans and refinements to county land and water resource management plans, and in developing data for statewide water quality and watershed management programs.
-It is anticipated that such assistance and data may include the provision of available land use and water quality and pollutant loading data; watershed characteristics and areas; wetland and environmental corridor evaluation reports; field survey records; and other support data available from related Commission work programs.
+The project will include assistance to the WDNR, county land conservation departments, and local units of government with preparing and review of detailed nonpoint source pollution abatement plans and refinements to county land and water resource management plans, and with developing data for statewide water quality and watershed management programs.
+It is anticipated that such assistance and data may include providing available land use and water quality and pollutant loading data; watershed characteristics and areas; wetland and environmental corridor evaluation reports; field survey records; and other support data available from related Commission work programs.

-The work project will also involve the preparation of inventory and analysis reports to assist lake districts and organizations in the conduct of lake use and management planning activities, including the preparation of project descriptions for lake planning programs and public informational and educational materials attendant to implementation of the regional water quality management plan.
-Under this work program, the Commission staff will continue to work with the WDNR and statewide lake organizations to develop refined lake management programs.
-This element will include Commission participation as a committee member on water quality- and habitat-related WDNR teams, county land and water resources management planning committees, and other water quality-related committees.
-This element will also include the provision of assistance to the WDNR in developing additional data layers for watershed maps in Southeastern Wisconsin and maintenance and refinement of the sewer service area component of the SEWRPC website which will be linked to the WDNR website.
-Where applicable, the Commission staff will contribute information directly to the WDNR interactive web mapping databases related to the Wisconsin Wetland Inventory and water quality standards.
+The work project will also involve preparing inventory and analysis reports to assist lake districts and organizations in the conduct of lake use and management planning activities, including preparing project descriptions for lake planning programs and public informational and educational materials attendant to implementing the regional water quality management plan.
+This element of this work project also includes Commission participation as a committee member on water quality- and habitat-related WDNR teams, county land and water resources management planning committees, and other water quality-related committees.
+Where applicable, the Commission staff will contribute information directly to the WDNR interactive web mapping databases related to the Wisconsin Wetland Inventory and water quality standards, as well as data layers to assist with other watershed mapping efforts.

-This work project will include the provision of assistance to State and local units of government in developing the quality aspects of local stormwater management and stream restoration.
-As examples, the Commission anticipates 1) technical assistance to counties in implementing the water quality management elements of the county land and water resource management plans, 2) assistance to local units of government through preparation of watershed protection plans, and 3) possible assistance to the Wisconsin Department of Transportation in preparing stream restoration plans for selected highway projects.
+This work project will include providing assistance to State and local units of government to develop the quality aspects of local stormwater management and stream restoration.
+As examples, the Commission anticipates 1) technical assistance to counties with implementing the water quality management elements of the county land and water resource management plans, 2) assistance to local units of government through preparation of watershed protection plans, and 3) possible assistance to the Wisconsin Department of Transportation in preparing stream restoration plans for selected highway projects.